-Skills shortages and the retirement of experienced tradespeople are creating an urgent need to transfer knowledge from one generation to the next, developing the skills and competencies companies need.
-Apprenticeship is an important recruiting strategy – providing an opportunity to grow the future workforce, sustain the supply of highly skilled workers and pass along critical know-how.
+Skills shortages and the retirement of experienced tradespeople create an urgent need to transfer knowledge from one generation to the next.
+Apprenticeship provides an opportunity to grow the future workforce, sustain the supply of highly skilled workers and pass along critical know-how.

 As apprentices progress in their programs, they make an increasing contribution to their workplaces, with the benefits outpacing investment in most trades by the end of the second year.
-A majority of employers consider a journeyperson they trained as an apprentice more productive than an external hire.
+A majority of employers consider a homegrown journeyperson up to a third more productive than an external hire.

-Financial Benefits Outweigh Costs
+of Financial Benefits

 Employers who hire apprentices report financial benefits.
 For every dollar invested, employers receive an average return of a $1.47 within the scope of the apprenticeship.
 The net benefit ranges, depending on the trade, from $39,524 for cooks to $245,264 for heavy duty equipment mechanics.